-Cellulitis is an infection of the skin and tissue just below the skin.
-The infection may occur anywhere on the body but it is most common on the lower legs.
-If it is not treated it can spread to other areas of the body.
+Cellulitis is an infection of the skin and tissue just below it.
+The infection may occur anywhere on the body.
+However, it is most common on the lower legs.
+Treatment can help prevent it from spreading to other areas of the body.

-Cellulitis is caused by a bacteria.
+Cellulitis is caused by bacteria.
 The bacteria may normally live on top of the skin or come from other sources.
 It enters the skin through a cut or injury on the skin surface.
-Once inside the skin the bacteria can grow and cause infection.
+Once inside the skin, the bacteria can grow and cause infection.

-Factors that may increase the chance of cellulitis include:
+Things that increase the risk of cellulitis are:

 - IV drug use

 - Having certain conditions, such as diabetes or obesity

 - Blood vessel problems, such as venous insufficiency or peripheral artery disease (PAD)

 |Copyright © Nucleus Medical Media, Inc.|

 Symptoms may be: